 As the gaming industries continue to evolve, the role of responsible gambling initiatives — particularly self-exclusion programs — has become increasingly critical.
 This session will explore how advancements in self-exclusion programs can help normalize access, reduce stigma, and enhance overall player support.
 We’ll examine how to strike a balance between regulatory compliance and a human-centred approach, highlighting the benefits of ongoing collaboration — both during and after registration — for better outcomes.

 Advancements in player tracking has increased the volume of available player data across both online and land-based environments.
-Access to this level of information provides a critical opening to leverage data for a holistic view of player behaviour, with the opportunity to better identify and support at risk individuals, especially if information were shared across multiple platforms.
+Access to this level of information provides a critical opening to leverage data for a holistic view of player behaviour, with the opportunity to better identify and support at-risk individuals, especially if information were shared across multiple platforms.
 We will explore if operators and regulators can leverage shared databases to strengthen player protection and if access to more player information sets a higher standard of accountability for operators and regulators?
 Where do we draw the line between industry’s responsibility and the player’s autonomy?

 Join this global panel, bringing together diverse perspectives and deep expertise, as we discuss this timely and highly debated topic, and explore how safeguards are evolving across continents.